mrc-ide/welcome/README.md

 * Non R users: Consider becoming at least a part-time R user, as Hipercow makes managing  your jobs easier, even if they are not R jobs.
-  Alternatively, there are Windows native tools for job launching, and a very simple web portal, described [here](https://mrcdata.dide.ic.ac.uk/wiki/index.php/Cluster_Documentation) but this is not the recommended method.
-(And the docs are old and need updating following the closure of St. Mary's)
+  Alternatively, there are Windows native tools for job launching, and a very simple web portal, described [here](https://mrcdata.dide.ic.ac.uk/wiki/index.php/Cluster_Documentation) but this is not the recommended method (and the docs are old and need updating following the closure of St. Mary's).

 You will need your account activated - if you email or message Wes on Teams he can do this for you.